jclo/rview/_dist/README.md

 As you can see, there are two new methods: `start` and `stop`; a two custom methods.

-The `start` method includes the code that was previously in the `init` method to start the timer.
+The `start` method includes the code that was previously in the `$init` method to start the timer.
 And, the `stop` method stops the timer by stopping the Javascript function `setInterval`.

 You have propably noticed that `render` returns a variable.
 This variable is an object that implement some useful methods.